-Lori Loughlin & Mossimo Giannulli’s Marriage In Crisis Following College Scanadl
+Lori Loughlin & Mossimo Giannulli’s Marriage In Crisis Following College Scandal

 — Page Six (@PageSix) March 30, 2019

-The source goes on to reveal that Lori Loughlin and Mossimo Giannulli’s marriage is under “incredible stress” at the moment, and that they the relationship with at least one of their daughters, Olivia Jade, is also in crisis.
+The source goes on to reveal that Lori Loughlin and Mossimo Giannulli’s marriage is under “incredible stress” at the moment, and that their relationship with at least one of their daughters, Olivia Jade, is also in crisis.

-Olivia, a well known YouTube personality, is said to be furious with her parents for their decision to bribe her way into college.
+Olivia, a well-known YouTube personality, is said to be furious with her parents for their decision to bribe her way into college.
 The social media influencer allegedly didn’t care much about going to college, and wanted to focus on her career instead.

 However, her parents reportedly pushed her towards further education, and since the scandal she’s lost a lot of money in partnerships and sponsors, and her brand and reputation are severely hurting.